Policy Options for Improving Dental Coverage for People on Medicare

 - Monitoring the effects of the new dental benefit.
 In establishing a new Medicare Part B dental benefit, policymakers may want to consider ways to monitor the extent to which improved dental care contributes to better health outcomes for Medicare beneficiaries, assess how well the new benefit is meeting the needs of a growing Medicare population, and develop recommendations as needed.21,22

 Adding a dental benefit to Part B would provide subsidized dental coverage to virtually all Medicare beneficiaries, addressing a widely recognized gap in Medicare coverage, and doing so in a way that integrates dental care with other Medicare-covered medical services.
-Today, two-thirds of all Medicare beneficiaries do not have dental coverage, and either pay for the services they receive out-of-pocket, or forego needed care.23 A dental benefit under Part B has the advantage of using a structure in place, rather than setting up a new and separate part of Medicare that would require its own set of rules and would contribute to the complexity of Medicare for beneficiaries.
+Today, nearly half of all Medicare beneficiaries do not have dental coverage, and either pay for the services they receive out-of-pocket, or forego needed care.23 A dental benefit under Part B has the advantage of using a structure in place, rather than setting up a new and separate part of Medicare that would require its own set of rules and would contribute to the complexity of Medicare for beneficiaries.
 Unlike a new voluntary, stand-alone dental benefit (described below), a Part B benefit would be relatively straightforward for beneficiaries because dental services would be integrated seamlessly with other covered medical benefits.

 Integrating dental into Part B does present some tradeoffs, however.
 All beneficiaries would be required to pay for the new dental benefit through increased Part B premiums, regardless of whether they need or use dental services.
 However, some beneficiaries may prefer to go without dental coverage to avoid a higher Part B premium, even one that is heavily subsidized by the federal government.
 Or, they may prefer to choose their own private dental plan based on their individual needs and circumstances.
 The overall impact of a new Medicare Part B dental benefit on beneficiaries would depend on a number of factors, including the scope and comprehensiveness of covered dental services, cost-sharing requirements, how much Medicare pays providers under the fee schedule, the extent to which dentists choose to participate nationwide and in underserved areas, and other factors.